-- 7.1 This indicator is identified as Core Output Indicator ECP3(iii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 7.2 The Core Strategy and Development Control Policies DPD adopted in February 2008 includes vehicle parking standards based on the guidance set out in PPG 13.
+- 7.1 This indicator is identified as Core Output Indicator ECP3(iii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 7.2 The Core Strategy and Development Control Policies DPD adopted in February 2008 includes vehicle parking standards based on the Government guidance at that time.
 The Parking Standards are expressed as a range of maximum and operational amounts of parking for broad classes of interim development.
-The Council published further guidance on Parking in March 2015. - 7.3 Of the single-use non-residential developments completed during 2017/18, all were considered to be compliant with the parking standards.
+The Focused Review of the Core Strategy and Development Plan Policies DPD was adopted on 4th December 2013.
+Policy DC7 'Vehicle Parking Standards at Developments' was amended to reflect the removal of maximum parking standards within the NPPF.
+The Council published further guidance on Parking in March 2015. - 7.3 Of the single-use non-residential developments completed during 2018/19, all were considered to be compliant with the parking standards.